For decades, many of us have trusted store-bought deodorant sprays and antiperspirants without questioning what’s in them.

-For decades, many of us have trusted store-bought deodorants and antiperspirants without questioning what’s in them.
-We’ve been drawn in by the fresh scents, sleek packaging, and promises of “48-hour protection.”
-But here’s the truth: most commercial deodorants contain aluminum compounds, synthetic fragrances, and preservatives that may irritate the skin, disrupt natural sweating, and in some cases, raise health concerns.
+But here’s the truth: most commercial deodorants contain aluminum compounds, synthetic fragrances, and preservatives that may irritate some of our skin, disrupt natural sweating, and in some cases, raise health concerns.

 Natural deodorant sprays, on the other hand, are designed to neutralize odor without blocking your body’s natural detox process, which is to sweat.
-With natural deodorant sprays, we use plant-based ingredients, essential oils, and natural powders to keep you fresh while allowing your body to breathe.

 The best part?
 You can make your own for a fraction of the cost of store-bought natural brands, fully customizable to your favorite scents.